Counselling & Psychotherapy service in Guildford and Windlesham in Surrey

 Sessions included working with loss, life changes as well as the loss of a sense of identity.
 I also worked with clients who had experienced domestic violence, bereavement, stress and relationship issues.

-I have particular experience counselling young people having worked as a youth counsellor for a charity offering therapy for 16 to 25 year olds.
+Previously I volunteered as a youth counsellor for a charity offering therapy for 16 to 25 year olds.
 Working with issues including exam stress and lack of confidence, support for teenagers affected by divorce, self-harm and bullying as well as many other issues experienced by young people in today's society.

 Working within these different roles has helped me build a wide and diverse range of knowledge enabling me to help, support and give hope to people with a variety of issues.
 Indeed working within private practice can bring many different issues on a daily basis.